 How Is Sterling Silver Different From Pure Silver?

+We have a long history and cultural significance with silver.
+From our ancestors till now, we have long been mesmerized and by the sparkling splendor and understated elegance of silver.
+Silver has always been a part of our culture from ancient times; from jewellery, utensils, coins, to royal structures, idols, and accessories, silver has been cherished for several years.
 Many of you might find this heading weird as you have always believed that both pure silver and sterling silver are the same.
 In fact both the words are often used interchangeably as they are considered synonyms of each other.
-Well, there is no one to be blamed for this in light of the fact that it is tricky and difficult to determine the difference between them.
+Well, there is no one to be blamed for this because it is tricky and difficult to determine the difference between them.
 If you buy silver jewellery online, then you must have noticed that it is tough to know whether the piece displayed in the picture is genuine or fake.
 Even when you go to a shop to get your hands on silver jewellery or sterling silver earrings, it is hard to differentiate between them.
 To make things easier for you and impart some understanding, here is an article that will share how you can distinguish silver from sterling silver and vice-versa.
 Lets’ start with finding what these two elements are:

 What Is Silver?

-Also known as fine silver, it contains 99.9% silver and has .1% trace of other elements.
-This purest form is too soft and malleable, so it tends to lose shape and can wear out.
+Also known as fine silver, it contains 99.9% silver and has 0.1% trace of other elements.
+While the bright and lustrous appearance of pure silver makes it perfect for jewellery and decorative items, but it's too pure property makes it extremely difficult to use.
+The purest form is too soft and malleable, so it tends to lose shape and can wear out.
 Hence, it is mixed with other metals to make the piece harder and create a strong alloy.
 Over the years, this metal is used for several purposes apart from making jewellery by people across the world irrespective of their lifestyle and religion.
-They are used to make utensils, decor, religious talismans, ornaments, currency and also for trading.
+They are used to make utensils, decor, religious talismans, ornaments, currency, and also for trading.
 Considered a symbol of trust, silver is also used as medicine in the late 1930s as it has antibiotic properties.
 If we talk about the present scenario, then silver has just 2% of worth as compared to what it was 500 years ago.

 What Is Sterling Silver?